Light89byte/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 Welcome!
 In this lab, we're gonna go through setting up a Windows Active Directory home lab using Oracle Virtual box.
-This a great introduction for beginners to understand how large-scale buiness enterprises utlize setting up different user accounts on a windows environment.
-Even for the veteran administrators, it will be good practice to go over this refesher course in all of its intrisic detail.
+This a great introduction for beginners to understand how large-scale enterprises utlize setting up user accounts on a windows environment.
+This will also be good practice to develop Active Directory & windows networking skills for those who are tyring to adopt a new skill.
+Even for the veteran administrators, it will be good practice to go over this refesher course until you can set it up without looking at the intructions.
 Let's get started...
 <br />